Ashaw916/readme-generator/README.md

 [![Build Status](https://travis-ci.com/Ashaw916/readme-generator.svg?branch=master)](https://travis-ci.com/Ashaw916/readme-generator)
 ## Description
-This is a node.js app that take user input and creates a good readme.md file for your code repository.
+This is a node.js app that takes user input and creates a good readme.md file for your code repository.
 ## Table of Contents
 - Installation Instructions
 - Usage